National Security Multi-Mission Vessel: Background

+Based on the analysis, Scenario 1 (Five New NSMVs) resulted in the lowest total estimated lifecycle cost.
+Each of the other scenarios analyzed fell short, with either a higher total estimated lifecycle cost, or lower capability to meet mission requirements.

 Design considerations

+The “Description and Design Requirements for the PD 370; New Construction State Maritime Academy Training Ships” was published by the U.S. Maritime Administration in 2008, as mandated by the Consolidated Appropriations Act of 2008 (Public Law 110-161), and provided the first comprehensive conceptual and technical blueprint for a new class of "multi-mission" training vessels designed to replace the aging fleet of training vessels at the State Maritime Academies.
 In 2015 the Herbert Engineering Corp. of Alameda, CA began work on a preliminary design for what became the NSMV.
 The ship dimensions would have to fit the existing mooring berths at the service academies.
 The design team visited three of the academies to learn of their training requirements.
 While primarily a training ship, the vessels would also be equipped for disaster relief.
 These included a Roll-on/Roll-off side ramp, container space and crane, and a helipad.